REIKI (West) TIMELINE

 The initiation ritual involves three parties, the novice, the Reiki Master, and the reiki energy.
 During this ritual the Reiki Master functions as a mediator between the novice and the reiki energy.
 Consequently, the ritual takes on shamanistic qualities in that the novice becomes him/herself a medium for the reiki energy and consequently is able to “channel” the reiki energy or universal life energy by means of the laying hands on him/herself, other people, or other living objects (like plants and animals).

-After a Reiki 2 initiation the novice is supposed to be able to use three sacred and secret symbols with accompanying “mantras” and is supposed to perform distant or absent treatments.
+After a Reiki 2 initiation the novice is supposed to be able to use three sacred and secret (better: private) symbols with accompanying “mantras” and is supposed to perform distant or absent treatments.

 After the Master initiation the Master candidate is ostensibly able to perform the three types of initiation on new students.

 When students have received a Reiki 1 initiation, they can “give Reiki” for the rest of their lives.
 “Giving Reiki,” or the Reikitreatment, is performed by the laying on of hands on oneself or another person.
 Sometimes Reiki is offered by blowing or staring with the eyes but the laying on of hands is by far the best known attribute of Reiki practice.
 Most acknowledge the importance of physical touch.
 It is believed by many that touch goes beyond the level of personality (or ego, as many like to state) and addresses other, deeper levels of one’s consciousness and personality.
 Most styles explain that Reiki can be given to all living objects, including animals and plants.